 Aligning Your Supply Chain to Your Growth

-With a significant increase in sales in the eastern regions, there was a need for a redesign of the supply chain in Russia.
-Costs went up because of longer transportation lanes and customer lead times became significantly longer, as goods needed to come from St-Petersburg and Moscow.
+With a significant increase in sales in the eastern regions, there was a need for a redesign of the supply chain.
+Costs went up because of longer transportation lanes and customer lead times became significantly longer, as goods needed to come from diffirent cities.
 This strategic supply chain redesign was supported by the Ahlers Data Analytics Services team.

 Using this digital twin, we were able to run different scenarios and determine the optimal locations for new warehouses to serve the east of the country better.
-This led to opening additional warehouses in Novosibirsk as well as in Chelyabinsk.
-The opening of these two warehouses made shorter delivery possible in the east and helped the customer to get the goods to market faster.
+They made shorter delivery possible in the east and helped the customer to get the goods to market faster.

 Revise Your Supply Chain Strategy Based on Data-Driven Decisions